 Hudson was born in Merrill, MI to Sophia Dunn Hudson and James Harvey Hudson, M.D., a general practitioner.
 He received an A.B. from Alma College, MI in 1924.
 After teaching high school in Manistique, MI, for 2 years, Hudson entered medical school.
 He received his M.D. from the University of Michigan School of Medicine in 1930, spent his internship and residency in Cleveland at University Hospitals, and then went to the University of Pennsylvania for further study (1932-34).
 Returning to UH, Hudson became chief resident in medicine in 1934.
 The next year he was promoted to assistant physician, joined the faculty of Western Reserve University, and opened a private practice in internal medicine.

-Charles Hudson Papers, Dittrick Museum of Medical History.
+Charles L. Hudson Papers, Dittrick Museum of Medical History.

-Charles L. Hudson Papers, Medical Library Association Archives.
+Charles L. Hudson Papers, Cleveland Medical Library Association Archives.